 If you’re embracing the no-makeup look, trade in your mascara for Vaseline.
 Smooth it over your lashes for a fuller set of dark, glossy eyelashes.
 Bonus tip: Vaseline also makes a great lash conditioner.

-Scuffed shoes?
+Scuffed bag?
 Buff a little Vaseline onto boots, shoes, bags and any other leather goods that need polishing.

 Makeup remover can be expensive and tough on your eyes.
 Vaseline is an inexpensive option that easily and gently removes eyeliner, mascara, shadow and even any eyelash glue that your falsies leave behind.